tilesprivacy/tiles-book/README.md

 # Tilekit

-This toolchain is built with Swift and works as both a CLI and a library.
-Precompiled binaries are available for Windows, macOS, and Linux, covering both stable releases and nightly builds generated via GitHub Actions.
+Tilekit is a cross-platform Ollama compatible Modelfile toolchain that makes it easier to build, run, and share fine-tuned open models across devices.This toolchain is built with Swift and works as both a CLI and a library.

-The design of this toolchain is inspired by `git/gh`, `duckdb`, `keybase` and `workerd`.

 ## Quick Start